 These days, patients have more tooth replacement options than ever before.
-As prosthodontic specialists, we here at Edmonds Dental Studio specialize in both cutting-edge treatments and more traditional methods.
+As a prosthodontic specialist, Dr. Hasan Dbouk at Edmonds Dental Studio specializes in both cutting-edge treatments and more traditional methods.
 One of our most common and conventional options is a removable denture.
 We offer both partial and complete removable dentures.

 A partial denture typically consists of prosthetic teeth that attach to a pink or flesh-colored plastic base.
 This base, especially for the upper arch, looks similar to a conventional retainer.
 Most partials also have metal clasps that secure the restoration to the surrounding teeth.

 If you are concerned with aesthetics, we may recommend precision attachments, which eliminate the need for the metal clasps.
 A traditional bridge may also be a suitable alternative.
 We typically recommend a partial denture as a minimally invasive and cost-effective solution for missing teeth.

 A complete denture is designed to replace all the teeth in the upper or lower arch.
 There are two types of complete dentures: conventional and immediate.
 A conventional denture is fabricated once the healing process is complete following the extraction of any remaining teeth.
 An immediate denture is made in advance and placed the same day as your extractions.
 This ensures you do not go without teeth during the healing process.

 It is important to note that an immediate denture is generally considered a temporary solution.
 We typically recommend a conventional denture once the gum tissues have completely healed.
 A conventional denture consists of a full arch of prosthetic teeth, set in an acrylic base.

 As with any restoration, the denture process begins with a consultation.
 Once you and Dr. Hasan Dbouk agree that a removable denture is right for you, we can begin treatment planning.
 Denture treatment typically takes a few weeks and several appointments.